IBM/sms-spam-filter-using-hortonworks/README.md

 ![](doc/source/images/Executing-in-remote-spark-context.png)

-Run the spam filter pyspark model in remote HDP cluster using %%spark in the beginning of the cell.
+Run the Spam Filter pyspark model in remote HDP cluster using %%spark in the beginning of the cell.

 ![](doc/source/images/Spark-ML-Model.png)